5 Reasons Why Doctors Aren’t A Prodigious Accumulator Of Wealth

 7 Characteristics of a Millionaire Next Door

-The book’s authors discovered that out of the thousands of millionaires surveyed, the same seven characteristics to wealth building kept popping up.
+The book’s authors discovered that out of thousands of American millionaires surveyed, the same seven characteristics to wealth building kept popping up.

 #1 They live well below their means.